Search

 1. Gear up for downwind SUP

-The choice of foil
+The choice of mast is essential.

 Front Wing Size: This is the engine of the foil, the size of your fin will influence your ability to turn as well as your ability to start early and connect by pumping if necessary.
 A small fin will be more maneuverable but will have less power to pump with.
 The choice of this fin is also influenced by the weather conditions, when the swell is formed and powerful, the surface area of the fin is reduced.